home-anthill/.github/profile/README.md

 `Sensors` can read temperature, humidity, light (lux), air quality, motion, air pressure.
 Feel free to extend this project to match your requirements.

+On server-side, I'm using a Kubernetes cluster with a simple microservice architecture.

 ## **Full documentation [HERE](https://github.com/home-anthill/docs)**